California Psalms

 24 Their disengagement stays completely inattentive.

-plaster wet solidities of cliffs, pelt the shore,
+plaster wet solidities of cliffs, drift ashore,

 they’re feting me without a sense of measure.